machaao/machaao-samples/index.rst

 =============================================================================
 The issue of customer acquisition has been plaguing the chat apps industry for sometime now.

-Facebook's Messenger Platform, so far has been the only viable option available to truly get any kind of “traction” on your consumer facing bot.
+Facebook's Messenger Platform, so far has been the only viable option available to truly get any kind of “organic” traction on your consumer facing bot.

-Also, let's not forget the abilities of the Messenger Platform, which are way ahead in our opinion than currently supported by Twitter, WhatsApp.

-But that being said, the reach and the engagement of your chatbot would be severely impacted by the introduction of some core changes in Facebook Messenger Platform Policy as well as the removal of the Discover Feature.
+But that being said, the reach and the engagement of your chatbot would be severely impacted by the introduction of some core changes in Facebook Messenger Platform Policy as well as the removal of the "Discover" Feature.
 Even, if you were to look to WhatsApp as an alternative, there is a marketing spend associated with promoting the phone number.

 Such marketing spend numbers are generally not in the reach of independent developers or small businesses